 Meet Aisha along with other former sex workers, and see how their new skills are changing their lives:

 A space to learn and play

 The grim reality of sex work is that many children are left unattended for many hours while their mothers are out working.

 “I went back to sex work five months after giving birth,” says Regina, a former sex worker who now has a 5-year-old daughter.

 “When she turned one, I’d lock her in after feeding her.
 I’d go to work at 10pm and return at 2am to find her there – still safe.
 I feel scared to leave her behind but it’s the only option I had to provide for her.”

-Today, Regina is learning to become a hairdresser while her daughter is one of 1000 children benefitting from Plan International’s Early Childhood Care and Development (ECCD) programming which ensures education and care for children with mothers currently in the sex trade, and also for those who are learning new skills
+Today, Regina is learning to become a hairdresser while her daughter is one of 1000 children benefiting from Plan International’s Early Childhood Care which ensures education and care for children with mothers currently in the sex trade, and also for those who are learning new skills

 Through singing, dancing and fun interactive games, children are educated and have fun too!
 Meanwhile, their mothers are reassured their children are in a safe and protected environment.

 Big dreams for the future